Hey, it’s Rick.

-The effect of movement aging is that soreness you feel after waking up or the pain in your shoulders when you work out.
+The effect of movement aging is the soreness you feel after waking up or the pain in your shoulders when you work out.
 It’s that fear of injuring your lower back when bending down to pick up a heavy box

 Out of each of the modes of warming up dynamic mobility exercises helped the subjects perform better on every test.

-There were no increases from either the no warm up group or static stretching group.
+There were no increases from either the no warm-up group or static stretching group.